 A Time for the Gospel

-Those against Easter and Christmas have the same talking points.
+Those opposed to Easter and Christmas share the same talking points.
 "Christmas and Easter are pagan."
-The assumption is that a good Christian will not celebrate this time of the year because someone said it is pagan, or worse, we are worshipping pagan deities.
+The assumption is that a good Christian will not celebrate Easter at this time of the year because someone said it is pagan, or worse, someone who celebrates Easter is worshipping pagan deities.

 Worshipping pagan deities is a serious charge.
-When one worships a pagan deity, there are several rituals of literal worship.
-Today, I had lunch with a friend who shared that his definition of pagan is consumerism—which he defined as buying easter eggs, the stores marking up eggs in the store, and buying candy and toy bunnies.
+When one worships a pagan god, there are several rituals of literal worship.
+Today, I had lunch with a friend who shared that his definition of "pagan" is consumerism, which he defined as buying Easter eggs, the stores marking up eggs in the store, and buying candy and toy bunnies.
 In Jeremiah, there are several instances of pagan worship.
 Jeremiah 7:18 For Easter and Christmas, we see no one worshipping deities as defined by pagans.
-I think people project consumerism as paganism, but I believe this is not the case.
+People often associate consumerism with paganism, but this is not the case.
 Consumerism is a heart issue and cannot be judged from the outside.

-We can be at peace to celebrate Easter because Christ's resurrection gave us peace with God.
+We can celebrate Easter in peace because Christ's resurrection has given us peace with God.
 What if the result is to focus on not celebrating Easter because it is pagan, and we lose an opportunity to share why we celebrate Easter and do not present the Gospel?
-Like Christmas, this time of the year is to celebrate the Gospel.
+Like Christmas, this time of year is a celebration of the Gospel.

 Should a Christian celebrate Passover (Jewish) or Easter (Christian)?